nknab/nknab/README.md

 - 🔭 I’m currently working on building a Robust Visual Detection of Drones
-- 🌱 I’m currently learning Computer Vision and Deep Learning.
+- 🌱 I’m currently learning Computer Vision, Deep Learning and Unity.
 - 👯 I’m looking to collaborate on anything that has to do with drones.
 - ⚡ I like playing long tennis, video games and chess.
 Hanging out with friends and having fun.
 I love swimming.
 - 💬 I'm a native English speaker and have a DELF B1 in French.